-GOAL ACTION OUTCOME OUR INTENTION HOW WE WILL GET THERE WHAT IT LOOKS LIKE 1 Marketing of Saanich Guidelines are approved and shared Create internal committee to research а recreation programs, and create age-friendly marketing with municipal departments services, parks and trails guidelines for department print material, 3 2019 reaches target audiences webpages and promotional materials Community Services and is available to Share guidelines with Saanich municipal older adults through departments an expanded range of Assess Google Translation service Easily accessed means of translation b print and digital with services are adopted and available and identify any additional translation translation methods services needed.
-Work with InterCultural 3 2018 Association to obtain translation Community Services services as needed 2 Active Living Guide Engage to assist in reviewing ALG Review and recommendations complete а (ALG) (print and online) and promotions older adults with 3 2019, 2022 and promotions are recommendation Marketing, Centre Programmers readable and easy to navigate 3 A new guide, specifically Create an Adult program guide targeted Final format and distribution plan а for adults 50+ years, is to the adult and older adult demographic for new Adult guide is developed created which includes and submitted to Programmers and Develop format and distribution plan for Saanich Parks and Managers for approval. new Adult guide Recreation information First publication distributed online and and community resource Submit budget request for 2018 by paper media form in Fall 2018 information, distributed to targeted locations (i.e. 3 2018 through Saanich News) (\$) \$50,000/yr Marketing, Community Services Promote Saanich Working with centre staff, determine Guidelines approved 4 а recreation centres as branding guidelines required to promote 3 2019 recreation centres as community hubs places for community Marketing, Community Services gathering and social connection
+GOAL OUR INTENTION ACTION HOW WE WILL GET THERE OUTCOME WHAT IT LOOKS LIKE rea se tra au av thi rai dig Marketing of Saanich recreation programs, services, parks and trails reaches target audiences and is available to older adults through an expanded а Create internal committee to research and create age-friendly marketing guidelines for department print material, webpages and promotional materials Share guidelines with Saanich municipal departments Guidelines are approved and shared with municipal departments 3 2019 Community Services range of print and digital with translation methods b Assess Google Translation service and identify any additional translation services needed.
+Work with InterCultural Association to obtain translation services as needed Easily accessed means of translation services are adopted and available 3 2018 Community Services 27 Active Living Guide (ALG) (print and online) and promotions are readable and easy to navigate а Engage to assist in reviewing ALG and promotions older adults with recommendation Review and recommendations complete 2019, 2022 Marketing, Centre Programmers 28 A new guide, specifically for adults 50+ years, is created which includes Saanich Parks and Recreation information and community resource information, distributed to targeted locations а Create an Adult program guide targeted to the adult and older adult demographic Develop format and distribution plan for new Adult guide Submit budget request for 2018 Final format and distribution plan for new Adult guide is developed and submitted to Programmers and Managers for approval.
+First publication distributed online and by paper media form in Fall 2018 3 2018 5 \$50,000/yr marketing, Community Services 29 Promote Saanich recreation centres as places for community gathering and social connection а Working with centre staff, determine branding guidelines required to promote recreation centres as community hubs Guidelines approved 3 2019 The Marketing, Community Services

-GOAL OUR INTENTION ACTION HOW WE WILL GET THERE OUTCOME WHAT IT LOOKS LIKE 5 Older adults are aware of the Saanich LIFE program Enhance cross-marketing of LIFE program in Saanich facilities using Saanich seniors partners organizations Increased number of older adult LIFE patrons, and requests for LIFE memberships with seniors partners 3 2019 Community Services b Distribute Saanich information regularly to seniors organizations for their outreach and information-sharing with their members and/or clients.
-Establish a process for this sharing A system of distribution to share Saanich information is accepted and adopted by two new community organizations 3 2019 Community Services, Marketing C Establish methods for health care professionals in hospitals, public health or community agencies to apply for LIFE on behalf of their clients (similar to school counsellors applying for students in schools) New connections established with health care professionals in community and health settings.
-Simple application process in use with more older adults applying for LIFE 3 2019 6 Older adults are aware of accessibility features of Saanich parks, trails and recreation services а Review and expand centre and parks accessibility information on website and in print material.
-Identify and expand marketi1ng of accessible features in our facilities and outdoor spaces (e.g. pool lifts, accessible weight equipment, wheelchair accessible features, elevator, parking close by distance from bus stop) 2019 Community Services, Marketing New connections established with health care professionals in community and health settings.
-Simple application process in use with more older adults applying for LIFE 2019 Community Services Information is easy to find in print, digitally and by phone 2019 2019 Marketing, Centre Managers, Parks b Explore creation of and funding for user-friendly signage and trails guide for Saanich parks and trails.
-Explore potential opportunities to work with regional partners (e.g. Recreation Integration Victoria) Submit budget request for 2021 for additional resources to create, design and produce guide User Friendly Trail Guide produced and distributed © 2021 © \$50,000 @ Parks
+GOAL OUR INTENTION ACTION HOW WE WILL GET THERE OUTCOME WHAT IT LOOKS LIKE 30 30 Older adults are aware of the Saanich LIFE program Enhance cross-marketing of LIFE program in Saanich facilities using Saanich seniors partners organizations Increased number of older adult LIFE patrons, and requests for LIFE memberships with seniors partners 2019 Community Services b Distribute Saanich information regularly to seniors organizations for their outreach and information-sharing with their members and/or clients.
+Establish a process for this sharing A system of distribution to share Saanich information is accepted and adopted by two new community organizations 2019 Community Services, Marketing Establish methods for health care professionals in hospitals, public health or community agencies to apply for LIFE on behalf of their clients (similar to school counsellors applying for students in schools) New connections established with health care professionals in community and health settings.
+Simple application process in use with more older adults applying for LIFE 2019 Community Services 31 Older adults are aware of accessibility features of Saanich parks, trails S Review and expand centre and parks accessibility information on website and in print material.
+Identify and expand Information is easy to find in print, digitally and by phone and recreation services marketi1ng of accessible features in our facilities and outdoor spaces (e.g., pool lifts, accessible weight equipment, wheelchair accessible features, elevator, parking close by distance from bus stop) 2019 Marketing, Centre Managers, Parks - b Explore creation of and funding for user-friendly signage and trails guide for Saanich parks and trails.
+Explore potential opportunities to work with regional partners (e.g., Recreation Integration Victoria) User Friendly Trail Guide produced and distributed © 2021 © \$50,000 © Parks Submit budget request for 2021 for additional resources to create, design and produce guide